 Dead Goat Polo may not be the most charming name for a sport, but it certainly does what it says on the tin.

-Raiding and kidnapping the neighbouring village may no longer be as acceptable as it once was (though bride-napping remains in vogue), but in its place the Kyrgyz have a surrogate pastime that offers the same outlet for aggression and a similar showcase for horsemanship.
+Raiding and kidnapping the neighboring village may no longer be as acceptable as it once was (though bride-napping remains in vogue), but in its place, the Kyrgyz have a surrogate pastime that offers the same outlet for aggression and a similar showcase for horsemanship.

 Each weekend in summer, and on a number of special occasions, too, mounted armies up to 200 men strong go head to head in hundreds of valleys across Kyrgyzstan.